 I last wrote about canine chewing when Bravo came to live with us as a new pup.
-As of February 1st, he’ll be two years old and now weighs 120 pounds.
+He’s now two-and-a-half years old and weighs 120 pounds.
 He no longer chews everything within reach (Oh, my poor coffee table!), but still loves his chew toys.
 We still have Magic-markers on the baseboard and plaster from our last beloved dog.
 Now we have to re-do flooring in the laundry room, courtesy of Bravo-Dawg.

 Chewing is normal behavior for dogs—and for some cats.
 Puppies and kittens test their world the same way human infants do.
 Everything goes into the mouth.
 Teething youngsters chew objects to relieve the discomfort, but adult dogs rarely outgrow the habit the way (we hope!) people do.